yamchips/issue-tracker/Learning-notes.md

 Refer to this [page](https://next-auth.js.org/getting-started/example#install-nextauth).
 Then in dot env file, set up NEXTAUTH_URL to our website name and NEXTAUTH_SECRET to a random number.
 Use `openssl rand -base64 32` to generate a random long string.

+### Configure Google Provider

+Go to Next Auth Google [page](https://next-auth.js.org/providers/google), click the configuration link and configure a credential.

+Then modify /api/auth/[...nextauth]/route.ts file as suggested in the example.
+Add a ! mark after the variable to dismiss the error.

 ## Further work

 1. Update the status of an issue in edit issue page